ashkeel/nebulatweaks/README.md

 ## What's this

 This is basically mod for mods!
-It messes with the mods lua vars and things like that to modify things that are not exposed via cvars (for non-reusable mods at least)
+It messes with the mods lua vars and things like that to modify things that are not exposed via cvars (for non-reusable mods and to minimize forks)

 Currently in:

-- Removes Ring Runner and Chaos Ring Runners, the two universally hated battle modes in the server.
 - Disabling Juicebox gates in specific maps because sometimes you _really_ don't want that boost.
 - Saying "HELL" during map voting will call for a vote to go to a random hell map

-Experimenting with:

-- A BattlePlus mode ~~ripping off~~ _inspired_ by [Teamkill](https://store.steampowered.com/app/1730020/Teamkill/)

 Soon?

 - Random race mutators

-## Ok but why?

-A lot of mods nowadays are not reusable and that pisses me off!
-If I can't modify the PK3 themselves, I'm going to patch them out later, even if it's done in a horrible and disgusting way!

-I will apologize to all my fellow players who have their client go left and right, but I will not apologize to mod creators for making their copyright-stealing shit non-reusable.
+Removed:

+- Removes Ring Runner and Chaos Ring Runners, the two universally hated battle modes in the server.
+(Removed in v3.2)
+- Incomplete TeamKill mode (Removed in v3.2)

 ## Credits and sources